 Allocating Time to the Three Phases

 While all components of the Systematic Learning Process play an important role in learning, instructional designers must decide how much time to allocate to each.
-While preferences vary both by learner and content to be learned, most learners prefer at least 50% of their time is spent with Application/Feedback where they can be actively engaged.
-FKA recommends, as a guideline, that 30 to 40% of time be allocated to Presentation with the remaining 60-70% to Application and Feedback.
+Preferences vary both by learner and content to be learned.
+Most learners prefer at least 50% of their time is spent with Application/Feedback where they can be actively engaged.
+FKA recommends, as a guideline, that 30 to 40% of time be allocated to Presentation.
+The remaining 60-70% to be allocated Application and Feedback.

 There are certainly circumstances where more Application/Feedback than what is routinely recommended is appropriate.
 We spoke earlier of the “flipped classroom” and the focus mainly on Application/Feedback in the facilitated environment.
 There is also the case for more Application/Feedback when learning a difficult skill or task that is critical for performance back on the job.
 Conversely, it may be appropriate to have less Application/Feedback if the objective is only to make learners aware of the information, such as, overview courses given to new hires.
 We always want to avoid designing programs that rely on too much time spent on “data dumping” or “death-by-PowerPoint”.
 Such Presentations minimize rather than maximize retention.

 Putting FKA’s Systematic Learning Process to work means:

 - By thinking about the five components of effective learning programs it is easier to come up with blended solutions where the best possible instructional strategies and methods are selected for each component.

 - Incorporating initial and ongoing motivation is built into the process, regardless of whether the learning happens in the classroom, online, or in the workplace.
 Watch for an upcoming blog on Motivation.

 - The information to be transferred can be chunked, with opportunities to test for understanding after each chunk.
 This not only increases engagement, it increases retention.